When it comes to getting a toddler to sleep through the night, it isn’t a case of one way fits all.

 The baby sleep project

-This year Katie launched The Baby Sleep Project, an online sleep solution program designed specifically for children aged from six months to toddlers.
+Katie runs The Baby Sleep Project, an online sleep solution program designed specifically for children aged from six months to toddlers.

 The program gives sleep-deprived parents instant access to support and guidance as they reclaim their slumber and help their little ones get the rest their growing bodies need.